ruudruud/ha-crestron-home/README.md

 - Make sure the device types you want to control are selected in the integration configuration
 - Verify that the devices are properly configured in your Crestron Home system
-- Try increasing the update interval to ensure all devices are discovered
+- Try reloading the integration to re-discover devices

 ### Device Type Configuration